Singing Teaching Courses

 -

-4x 2-hour specialist coaching sessions with an experienced, post-graduate qualified vocal pedagogue, focusing on your individual capability development as an advanced, specialist singing teacher
+4x 2-hour specialist coaching sessions with an experienced, post-graduate qualified vocal pedagogue, focusing on your individual capability development as an advanced, specialist singing teacher.
+Delivered in the first month.

 2x live specialist evidenced-based lectures focused on vocology / voice science